-Student visa working hours refer to the number of hours an international student can legally work while studying in Australia under a student subclass 500 visa.
+Understanding student visa working hours in Australia is crucial for knowing how many hours an international student can legally work while studying under the student subclass 500 visa.
 These regulations are set by the Australian Government to ensure that work doesn’t interfere with the primary purpose of the visa—education.

 Here’s a detailed breakdown: